victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-user-controller.md

 ```
 > 📘
 >
-> - Your application can be built to support both Push Notification platforms, but each _application instance_ should
+> Your application can be built to support both Push Notification platforms, but each _application instance_ should
 > register itself towards Sinch backend to receive Push Notification using either one way or another.

+> 📘
+>
-> - Please observe the only difference between FCM and HMS Push registrations is the use of the [hms()](reference/com/sinch/android/rtc/HmsPushBuilder.html) sub-builder.
+>Please observe that the only difference between FCM and HMS Push registrations is the use of the [hms()](reference/com/sinch/android/rtc/HmsPushBuilder.html) sub-builder.

 The former situation is showcased in _LoginActivity.java_ in _sinch-rtc-sample-push_ and _sinch-rtc-sample-video-push_ sample applications.
 The activity implements [UserRegistrationCallback](reference\com\sinch\android\rtc\UserRegistrationCallback.html) and [PushTokenRegistrationCallback](reference\com\sinch\android\rtc\PushTokenRegistrationCallback.html) interfaces: